abhinavcode/Operating-System/README.md

 # Operating-System
-_Tested on Ubuntu 16.04_
+_Tested on Ubuntu 16.04 and 18.04_
  Contains codes to illustrate basic Linux concepts

 ## Thread Testing
-* Illustrates how to use pthreads
+* Illustrates how to use pthreads.
 * Focuses on drawbacks of using too many threads for a simple application
 * Observe running time by varying number of threads and size of matrix